DCUSnSLab/tiny_localization/README.md

 ## Algorithm Overview

-1. The system initializes with the first GPS position as the origin of the local coordinate system
+1. The system initializes with the first GPS position as the origin of the local coordinate system.
+The GPS coordinates are converted to UTM to create a metric-based local reference frame.
+(This UTM initial position is available from the ROS Parameter Server at '/init_position')
 2. EKF prediction is performed using the motion model based on vehicle speed and IMU angular velocity
 3. GPS position measurements update the position states
 4. GPS-derived heading is calculated from consecutive positions and updates the heading state